briandrum/codes.forchagrin.com/_chapters/chapter-911-sewers-generally.md

 * Power to regulate water closets and privies - see Ohio R.C.
 715.40
 * Power to construct sewerage system - see Ohio R.C.
 715.40, 717.01
-* Compulsory sewer connections - see Ohio R. C. 729.06; BLDG.
+* Compulsory sewer connections - see Ohio R.C.
+729.06; BLDG.
 1343.02
-* Management and control of sewerage system - see Ohio R. C. 729.50
+* Management and control of sewerage system - see Ohio R.C.
+729.50
-* Regulations to control house sewers and connections - see Ohio R. C. 729.51
+* Regulations to control house sewers and connections - see Ohio R.C.
+729.51
-* Untreated sewage - see Ohio R. C. 3701.59
+* Untreated sewage - see Ohio R.C.
+3701.59
-* Interference with sewage flow - see Ohio R. C. 4933.24
+* Interference with sewage flow - see Ohio R.C.
+4933.24
 * Properly connected toilets required - see BLDG.
 1343.01

 ## 911.01   Definitions